FurDevs-Community/Fenix/README.md

 <div align=center>
 <h1>Hozol</h1>

+## WARNING: ⚠️ Hozol will only do support updates as of right now

+Due to the changes discord.js v13 brings to the table, I made the decision to rewrite it in C# using DSharpPlus.
+Feel free to look at my journey on how to use/build with it since I never made anything C# related

 <img src="https://wakatime.com/badge/github/Dracy-Developments/Hozol.svg" />
 <p>A General Purpose Discord Bot with Tons of Commands to bring your guild together with a very unique and powerful moderation system! </p>
 <img src="https://hozol.xyz/images/main/banner.png" />
 </div>

-## ⚠️ Hozol will only do support updates as of right now

-Due to the changes discord.js v13 brings to the table, I made the decision to rewrite it in C# using DSharpPlus.
-Feel free to look at my journey on how to use/build with it since I never made anything C# related

 ## Branches